Twilight of Honor

 Twilight of Honor is a 1963 American courtroom drama directed by Boris Sagal and based on the novel by Al Dewlen.
 The screenplay was written by Henry Denker.
 The film stars Richard Chamberlain in his first feature film lead role and features the debuts of Joey Heatherton and Linda Evans.
 Produced by MGM and released in the United Kingdom as The Charge is Murder, the film explores controversial themes for its time, including sexual assault, adultery, and prostitution.
-It received Academy Award nominations for Best Supporting Actor and Best Art Direction.
+It received Academy Award nominations for Best Supporting Actor (Nick Adams) and Best Art Direction.

 Plot

 In a small New Mexico town, young lawyer David Mitchell is appointed to defend Ben Brown, who has confessed to killing an off-duty police officer, Cole Clinton.
 The ambitious prosecutor, Norris Bixby, is pursuing the death penalty, aiming to succeed a respected retired district attorney, Art Harper—Mitchell's mentor.
 Though initially reluctant, Harper agrees to advise Mitchell on the case.
 Harper's daughter, Susan, volunteers to assist Mitchell and reignites her romantic interest in him.

 Mitchell meets Ben's wife, Laura-Mae, who turned him in and claims he beat her.
 She portrays Ben as a liar and says the murder happened during a robbery.
 Ben, however, claims his confession was coerced and that Clinton was committing adultery with Laura-Mae at the time.
 Mitchell and Harper find legal precedent in New Mexico law that classifies homicide committed in the act of discovering a spouse's adultery as justifiable.

 At jury selection, Mitchell objects to the panel's bias—many jurors were friends of the victim—but is overruled.
 Bixby leaks Ben's confession to the press, influencing public opinion.
 In court, witnesses depict Ben as violent and suggest he targeted Clinton for money.
 Mitchell argues Clinton intended to sleep with Laura-Mae, causing his widow to faint.

 Mrs. Clinton later confirms her husband pursued younger women and offers to plead for leniency if Mitchell drops the adultery defense to spare her daughter's feelings.
 Mitchell declines.
 Clinton's doctor testifies there's no proof of intercourse at the time of death.
 Despite Mitchell's protests, Bixby calls Mrs. Clinton to testify.
 She denies all allegations.
 Mitchell, moved by her grief, declines to cross-examine her.